Thursday, May 4, 2017

 Spring Symposium at Gordon College is an annual tradition!

 Theme / Description

-As in previous years, students, faculty, and staff engage in discussions on Symposium day.
-Students may present academic papers, creative texts or offer roundtable discussions, debates, interviews, music, drama, and art displays.
+As in previous years, students, faculty and staff engage each other in discussions on Symposium day.
+Students may present academic papers, creative texts or offer roundtable discussions, debates, interviews, music, drama and art displays.

-The purpose of the Gordon College Symposium is to allow students, faculty and staff to engage in conversation about a major contemporary or perennial issue with a view towards learning from one another.
-All applications are welcomed.
-The events of Symposium day (21 April 2016) will take place mainly in the Ken Olsen Science Center.
-Coffee and tea will be served in the atrium throughout the day.
-Prof. Mark Roche’s keynote lecture will close the symposium.
-Applications may consist of (but are not limited to): panel discussions, debates, interviews, drama, art displays, music, and more.
+The purpose of Gordon College Symposium is to allow students, faculty and staff to engage in conversation about a major contemporary or perennial issue toward the goal of learning from one another.
+The events of Symposium day will include panel discussions, exhibits, debates, poetry readings, presentations, performances and outside festivities at various campus locations.

-This year's keynote address will be given by Mark Roche, Rev. Edmund P. Joyce Professor of German Languages and Literature, University of Notre Dame.
+This year's keynote address will be given by Tal Howard, Professor of Humanities and History and

 Phyllis and Richard Duesenberg Chair in Christian Ethics